Son of the Velvet Rat: Fluff and Gravy / Mint 400 Records

 In 2016, Altziebler and Binder moved to California, and signed with the New Jersey label Mint 400 Records and the Portland-based label Fluff & Gravy.
 A second collection of song lyrics was published by Altziebler in 2016, in the book entitled Songs #2.
 The album Dorado was released on 17 February 2017, and was produced by Joe Henry.
 A positive review in Dagger says "you could call this stuff desert noir and probably get away with it[;] this is the kind of Grade A music that doesn't come along very often so soak it all in when it does.
 This record is a keeper."
 The Late Show was released in 2017.
 It is a live album that was recorded from three shows in Vienna, Austria, Wredenhagen, Germany and Burbank, California for their 2017 tour supporting Dorado.
 Peter Jesperson named it one of his "Best of 2018."

-Following the 2020 ‘Best Of’ Compilation release of Monkey Years 2 by Son of the Velvet Rat's former Austrian label Monkey, Fluff & Gravy will release Solitary Company which was co-produced by Altziebler and Gar Robertson and will make its international debut on 19 March 2021.
-While highly evocative of the Mojave Desert landscape referenced in the lyrics (also the album's recording location), the song-tracks of Solitary Company have a way of taking listeners “to so many places with subtle tones and gestures” through “ten song-shaped stories that appear to tell themselves without effort,” as is described in the end-notes written by Robert Rotifer.
+Following the 2020 release of Monkey Years 2 by Son of the Velvet Rat's former Austrian label Monkey, their new album Solitary Company, which was co-produced by Altziebler and Gar Robertson, was released on 19 March 2021.
+While highly evocative of the Mojave Desert landscape referenced in the lyrics (also the album's recording location), the songs of Solitary Company have a way of taking listeners “to so many places with subtle tones and gestures” through “ten song-shaped stories that appear to tell themselves without effort,” as is described in the end-notes written by Robert Rotifer.
 “We might be in a film noir...or in the middle of a climate change-induced apocalypse...For all of its local references, this is far too surreal to be a folk record.
 Rather, it inhabits ‘a secret parallel world behind the clouds’ [from the lyrics of ‘Beautiful Disarray’],” writes Rotifer.